FAQs regarding Title 31 (Anti-Money Laundering)

 FinCEN develops answers to Frequently Asked Questions to assist in complying with the responsibilities under the Bank Secrecy Act (BSA).

-In addition, FinCEN has produced a general guidance booklet, Guidance on Preparing a Complete & Sufficient Suspicious Activity Report Narrative, to assist all types of enterprises in creating sufficiently detailed Suspicious Activity Reports.
+A general guidance booklet, Guidance on Preparing a Complete & Sufficient Suspicious Activity Report Narrative, assists all types of enterprises in creating sufficiently detailed Suspicious Activity Reports.
 Some portions of this guide may not relate to a tribal enterprise.

 The office of Indian Tribal Governments (ITG) is available to provide any necessary outreach and/or training as well as answer any questions that may arise with respect to this matter.
 Tribal governments are encouraged to contact us if they require further assistance.